NikhilMali77/CarePulse---healthcare-App/README.md

-Here's a comprehensive `README.md` file for your GitHub repository, based on the details we've discussed about your healthcare application:

----

 # Healthcare Application

 A MERN stack-based healthcare application that allows users to book appointments, manage profiles, and interact with doctors.
 It includes Google OAuth for authentication and role-based access control for users and admins.
 Additionally, it provides features for doctor profile management and admin dashboard for managing appointments.